 The {\it critical (covering) determinant} $d_K$ is the maximum, necessarily attained due to compactness, of all determinants of covering lattices for $K$.
 A lattice attaining this maximum is called a {\it critical (covering) lattice} of $K$.
 If a covering lattice of $K$ locally maximizes the determinant amongst covering lattices of $K$, it is called an {\it extreme (covering) lattice} of $K$.
 Clearly, if $K'\supseteq K$, then $d_{K'}\ge d_{K}$.
-If this inequality is strict whenever $K'$ is a proper superset of $K$, we say that $K$ is an {\it inextensible} body.
+If this inequality is strict whenever $K'$ is a proper superset of $K$, we say that $K$ is an {\it inextensible} body \cite{kallusn2}.
 The optimal covering fraction for $K$ is $\vartheta(K) = \vll K / d_K$.
 Note that $\vartheta(TK)=\vartheta(K)$ for any nonsingular linear transformation $T$.
 Therefore, we may define $\vartheta$ as a function over the space of linear classes of $n$-dimensional bodies, equipped with the Banach-Mazur distance $\delta_{BM}([K],[L])=\min\{t:L'\subseteq K'\subseteq e^t L',K'\in[K],L'\in[L]\}$.
 Since this space is compact, there must be a body $K$ with the highest possible optimal covering fraction amongst all $n$-dimensional bodies.
-We call this an {\it absolutely worst covering} body.
-If a body belongs to a class which is a local minimum of $\vartheta$ in this space, we say it is {\it relatively worst covering}.
-A relatively worst covering body is necessarily inextensible, but the converse is not necessarily true.
+We call this a {\it (globally) pessimal} body for covering.
+If a body attains the highest possible optimal covering fraction in a neighborhood of itself with respect to Hausdorff distance, then we say it is a \textit{local pessimum} for covering.
+A locally pessimal body is necessarily inextensible, but the converse is not necessarily true.

-Below we show that the unit ball is relatively worst packing for $n=3$, and extensible for $n=4$ and $5$.
+Below we show that the unit ball is locally pessimal for $n=3$, and extensible for $n=4$ and $5$.